Lazarus Chakwera

-Lazarus McCarthy Chakwera (born 5 April 1955) is a Malawian theologian and politician who has served as President of Malawi since June 2020.
-He also serves as Minister of Defence per Malawian constitution, he has served as the leader of the Malawi Congress Party since 2013.
-He was President of the Malawi Assemblies of God from 1989 to 2013.
+Lazarus McCarthy Chakwera (born 5 April 1955) is a Malawian politician, theologian, and pastor who served as the sixth president of Malawi from 2020 to 2025.
+A member of the Malawi Congress Party (MCP), he has served as the party's president since 2013.
+He also served as President of the Malawian Assemblies of God from 1989 to 2013, and during his presidency concurrently served as Minister of Defense from 2020 to 2023.